BlocProtocol/BLOC-wiki/docs/mining/BLOC-GUI-Miner.md

 ### XMRIG

+Your configuration for pools(algorithm to mine, address, port etc) will be saved in **config.json** inside the miner folder.
-Use [config.xmrig.com](https://config.xmrig.com/xmrig) to generate, edit or share configurations.
+Use [config.xmrig.com](https://config.xmrig.com/xmrig) to generate, edit and compare configurations so you can edit your own files inside the miner folder.

 ## **Default Developer Donation**